Additional Things to Know about Day Camp at Mo

 A doctor’s note will be needed when making a refund request due to illness or injury.

 Our summer staff is carefully and intentionally selected.
 Many are former campers and returning counselors.
-All of our counselors are Christian role models for campers who have completed at least one year of college.
+All of our counselors are Christian role models for campers.

 Not only are our Counselors fun and enthusiastic, but more importantly, they are young adults who are fully invested in the well-being and happiness of your camper.